-Requirements for the English Major
+Requirements for the English Major (ENGL)

 Requirements for the English Minor

-The Department offers a new flexible six-course minor in English which will allow you to combine your study with another degree.
+The Department offers a flexible six-course minor in English which will allow you to combine your study with another degree.
 The course requirements are streamlined but parallel the English major requirements, so that you can easily move from the minor to the major or from the minor to the English major with creative writing concentration.

 Students in the minor have a wide range of choices for three electives that meet field requirements.
 One elective may be a creative writing workshop.
 In addition all students take three core course requirements: EN200, Foundations of Literary Studies; EN271, Introduction to Critical Theory; and EN493, the senior seminar.
 The senior seminar is offered annually in multiple sections with varying topics.

-Requirements for the Concentration in Creative Writing
+Requirements for the minor in Creative Writing

 Honors in English

 Students who meet the prerequisite, define a project, and secure the support of a department tutor/advisor and a second reader may elect to take English 483, 484, the Honors Thesis, and, upon successful completion, graduate with “Honors in English.”
+For more information.

 Preparation for Graduate School